 If however only a single host’s physical disks are contended, while other hosts are operating fine, then you may have an imbalance, e.g. caused by particularly noisy VMs.

 Owner: The DOM owner is a vSAN internal layer.
 For every vSAN object vSAN elects one host to be the ‘owner’.
 The owner performance all RAID functionality and ensures correctness, even under concurrent access by multiple clients.
 All IO flows from the vSAN client to the owner and then to the disk layer. vSAN tries to co-locate the owner and the client to not incur an additional network hop.
 However, the user can’t influence where the owner for a given object is located, so reading the below graphs and correlating them with the client and disks graphs can be very difficult.

-You may have noticed the last column is not Latency stddev but Read Cache Hit Rate since we believe it offers a more syntetic view.
+You may have noticed the last column is not Latency stddev but Caches stats (Client Cache or Write Buffer) since we believe it offers a more syntetic view.
 We also got thresholds like vSAN Observer but Grafana’s are areas so you know exaclty when the metric hits the roof and for how long.
 As per vSAN Observer settings, the threshold for latency is 30ms, 20 for congestion and 30 for latency SD.

 We also added colors 😉

-Support for vSAN 6.6 APIs has been added to SexiGraf 0.99d so for those having ESXi 6.5.0d+ vSAN cluster with v5 on-disk format, we’ve created an enhanced vSAN Monitor 66 dashboard with the new resyncRead and client.cachestats metrics.
+Support for vSAN 6.6 APIs has been added to SexiGraf 0.99d so for those having ESXi 6.5.0d+ vSAN cluster with v5 on-disk format, introducing the new resyncRead, client.cachestats metrics and Recovery Write.